nLab

 Notice: an entry being in a pitiful state is usually more a sign of nobody having spared the time and energy to work on it, than of our joint incompetence to write a decent entry if we were being paid for doing it.
 So if you find your eyebrows raised by some entry, don’t turn away to be the next one not to work on it.
 Instead, improve it.
 We all do this voluntarily.
 We all have other duties to look after.
 So don’t be annoyed with “us”, help us.

 So if you feel existing material needs to be changed, you can do so.
-If you feel further material needs to be added, different perspectives need to be amplified, you can add new paragraph, headed by a suitable headline.
-Be bold: The nLab will be the better the more people decide to contribute to it.
+If you feel further material needs to be added, different perspectives need to be amplified, you can add a new paragraph, headed by a suitable headline.
+Be bold: The nnLab will be the better the more people decide to contribute to it.

-Organization of the nLab
+Organization of the nnLab

 category: meta